windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/3.x/start/getting-started.md

     package: flower
 ```

-> You can also do this by using `$ php windwalker package install flower` in CLI.
+> You can also do this by using `$ php windwalker package install flower` in CLI after package registered.

 The last step, create package routing at `src/Flower/routing.yml`.